Action Item

-Action Item is a four-piece pop rock band based out of Bergen County, NJ.
+Action Item is a four-piece pop rock band based out of Bergen County, New Jersey.

 History

 Action Item started off as a five-piece consisting of Cag, Li, Brozek, Buczkowski, and Politz.
 After self-releasing numerous songs via their Myspace page, the four current members of Action Item parted way with Joe Politz, their first vocalist, and started a nearly year-long search for a new permanent vocalist.
 Eventually, Brian Cag and Anthony Li would take over the vocal duties, oftentimes both singing on the same songs.

-In early 2008, Action Item headed to Chicago, IL to record their debut EP with Tom Schleiter of Powerspace.
+In early 2008, Action Item headed to Chicago, Illinois to record their debut EP with Tom Schleiter of Powerspace.
 The songs recorded during this session would become Action Item's debut EP The World And I.

 After the recording of The World And I, Action Item recruited a guitarist/keyboardist/vocalist by the name of Mark Shami, formerly of the Bergen County, NJ band Off Broadway.
 Shortly thereafter The World And I was released on June 14, 2008.

 The band spent the summer of 2008 doing various east coast tours, and played the NJ date of Warped Tour on the Ernie Ball Battle Of The Bands stage.